yoks/dins-rl-workshop/README.md

 This is testing RL environment for DINS RL Workshop.
 Repository contains basic scaffold and setup guide.

 ## Setup
-Environment can be setup on Linux or Windows (using linux subsystem) machines.
+Environment can be setup on Linux, MacOS or Windows (using linux subsystem) machines.
 Guide assumes Ubuntu 16.04-LTS is used.

 For Windows, XServer should be installed (like `Xming`)